andri1-7/TesReactNative/readme.md

 2. `react-native upgrade`
 3. answer no (`n`) for all questions

+Renaming React Native App (If you want to completely rename your App)
+1. Install [react-native-rename](https://www.npmjs.com/package/react-native-rename) via npm or yarn (Global Install)
+2.  run in terminal `react-native-rename "New App" -b com.yourpackagename`
+3.  then run `watchmen watch-del-all` inside your project root folder

 Additional step (for iOS):<br>
 4. `cd ios`
 5. `pod install`